ArjandeV/devops-vagrant-puppet/README.md

     * Known issue ?
 See : [`vagrant up` hangs at "Waiting for VM to boot.
 This can take a few minutes" · mitchellh/vagrant Wiki](https://github.com/mitchellh/vagrant/wiki/%60vagrant-up%60-hangs-at-%22Waiting-for-VM-to-boot.-This-can-take-a-few-minutes%22)
 * Check if Facter and Hiera are automatically installed as dependencies of the puppet gem
     * If so, remove them from the requirements
-* Check if possible to set librarian-puppet configs with vagrant-librarian-puppet
-    * If so, remove <code>gem install librarian-puppet</code> from the requirements